AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 >[!NOTE]
 >
 >The eCommerce framework can be used with any eCommerce solution.
-Certain specifics and examples dealt with here refer to the [hybris](https://www.sap.com/products/crm.html) solution.
+Certain specifics and examples dealt with here see the [hybris](https://www.sap.com/products/crm.html) solution.

 The integration framework includes an integration layer with an API.
 This lets you: